thousandbrainsproject/tbp.monty/docs/how-to-use-monty/getting-started.md

 ![](../figures/how-to-use-monty/update_branch.png)

-You can also update your code using the terminal by calling `git fetch upstream; git merge upstream/main` in the terminal.
+You can also update your code using the terminal by calling `git fetch upstream; git merge upstream/main`.
 If you have not linked the upstream repository yet, you may first need to call `git remote add upstream upstream_repository_path.git`

 # 2. Set up Your Environment